 The M/V Evolution is an intimate ship that accommodates as many as 32 guests.
 The ship feels a bit like a boutique hotel with its chic beachy vibe and its open, airy and ample public space throughout.
 With an open-air bar, hot tub, indoor and outdoor dining areas as well as two sun decks, the Evolution offers guests more open-air public space than any boat in her class.
 The canopied bar on the roof deck is perfect for early morning coffee and whale watching and or for sipping of sundowners at day's end.

 Rooms offer ocean-view portholes or windows.
 Ranging from 143 to 263 square feet, the oversized air-conditioned cabins aboard the Evolution are the largest on average of any ship on the islands.

 Throughout the expedition, you will benefit from your local guides' 20-year experience and their highest level (Level 3) by Galapagos National Park.
 Meals onboard are served in one seating in the dining room.
 Each meal boasts both international and traditional Ecuadorian cuisine.
 Dancing and local bands are not unlikely while on board.

 *All images on the Galapagos page are courtesy of International Expeditions

 Accommodations, Rates, Availability

-Pricing is based on a shared triple and double-occupancy room and a single supplement.
-A $1,000 deposit is required asap to hold your spot as expeditions do sell out as cabins become full.
+Pricing is based on a single supplement and a shared triple and double-occupancy room.
+A $1,000 deposit is required ASAP to hold your spot as expeditions do sell out as cabins become full.